AdobeDocs/experience-manager-core-components.en/help/email/components/text.md

 * Tap or click the **Add** button to insert a new style.
 * Enter the code of the style and a description that will be displayed in the edit dialog.
-* To remove a style tap or click the **Delete** button.
+* To remove a style, tap or click the **Delete** button.
-* To rearrange the order of the formats tap or click and drag the handles.
+* To rearrange the order of the formats, tap or click and drag the handles.

 ### Special Characters {#configuring-special-characters}